TobikoData/sqlmesh/docs/quick_start.md

 The output does not list any added or modified models because `dev` is being created from the existing `prod` environment without modification.

-Line 6 shows that when you apply the plan creating the `dev` environment will only involve a Virtual Update.
+Line 6 shows that when you apply the plan creating the `dev` environment, it will only involve a Virtual Update.
 This is because SQLMesh is able to safely reuse the tables you've already backfilled in the `prod` environment.
 Enter `y` and press `Enter` to perform the Virtual Update:

 ```bash linenums="1"
 Apply - Virtual Update [y/n]: y